decentralized-identity/bbs-signature/draft-bbs-signatures.md

 - CipherInfo, an optional string containing ciphersuite specific information.
               If not supplied, it defaults to the empty string.
+- Ciphersuite_ID, octet string.
+The unique ID of the ciphersuite.
 - H_s, point of G1.
 The generator for the blinding value of the signature.
 - H_d, point of G1.
 The generator used to sign the signature domain separation tag.